container-os/escontainer-build/docs/packaging.md

-## How to use escore-build.
+## How to use escontainer-build.

 We use Makefile to help us maintain ostree repo.
 ```
-# If you don't have escore-build, please install escore-build scripts by yum.
+# If you don't have escontainer-build, please install escontainer-build scripts by yum.
 # install atomic related packages, we can found those packages in below repo.
 yum-config-manager --add-repo http://buildlogs.centos.org/centos/7/atomic/x86_64/Packages
-# escore-build scripts are stored at /opt/escore-build
+# escontainer-build scripts are stored at /opt/escontainer-build
-yum install escore-build
+yum install escontainer-build

 # To run ostree commands
-cd /opt/escore-build
+cd /opt/escontainer-build

 # cp envrc.example to envrc and edit it

 make help # list common commands and usage
 ```

-## Maintain escore-build
+## Maintain escontainer-build

 ```
 # install rpmbuild
 sudo yum install rpm-build

 ## build scripts by source code
-git clone git@github.com:easystack/escore-build.git
+git clone git@github.com:container-os/escontainer-build.git
-cd escore-build/
+cd escontainer-build/

 # if you want to create new version, use git tag to define new version
 git tag v<new-version>